 - Rumiko Takahashi seems to love this trope.

-- Her first published work: Fire Tripper, a story about a time traveling girl, who finds love in the feudal age, and decides to stay in the past with her new found boyfriend (really a boy from her original time she used to babysit).
+- Her first published work, Fire Tripper, is a story about a time traveling girl named Suzuko who finds love in the feudal age, and decides to stay in the past with her new found boyfriend Shukumaru (really Shuu, a boy from her original time she used to babysit).

-- Holo from Wolf And Spice choose to stay with Lawrence at the end of episode 6, even though she can just downright ditch him.
+- Holo from Spice and Wolf choose to stay with Lawrence despite occasions where she could ditch him, such as finding other wolf deities or the location of Yoitsu.
 Her excuse is "being indebted to Lawrence".